Kentico/xperience-by-kentico-tag-manager/README.md

 3. In the administration go to UI application 'Tag Management'.
 4. Create a new record:
     * Select one of the channels.
-    * Select code snippet type - either 'Google Tag Manager' or 'Custom code snippet':
+    * Select code snippet type - we have prepared some of often used types:
         * For 'Google Tag Manager' simply enter the GTM ID.
         * For 'Custom code snippet' fill in entire code you want to render.
     * Select a location: